Frequently Asked Questions

 It is designed to help readers explore their own rooms at their own pace.

-Can the Rooms Framework be used for groups, book clubs, or workshops?
+Can The Rooms to Be Brave be used for groups,

 Yes.